 Feline weight loss, when unplanned, is something to be concerned about at any age.
+Unfortunately, a cat losing weight is often a sick cat, and this key cat illness symptom is easy for many pet parents to miss.
 Your cat, when healthy, will normally weigh the same year after year, except for those who gain weight.
-Good feline care includes knowing what your cat weighs and taking action when weight loss occurs.
+Good feline care includes knowing what a normal cat weight is for your feline and taking action when any cat weight loss occurs.
 Many cat illnesses have weight loss as one of the primary symptoms.

 I have examined thousands of cats over the last 20 years and I have seen healthy cats come in year after year weighing the same, almost to the ounce.
 There are two exceptions to that: (1) the cats that steadily gain weight and become overweight, and (2) cats that have an illness.

 Cat weight gain is cause for concern, but not because it indicates an illness.
 There is no disease in cats that causes weight gain.
-You may have read or heard otherwise; I have seen misinformation in various places over the years about this subject.
+You may have read or heard otherwise, but this is simply not true.
+I have seen misinformation in various places over the years about this subject.

 The other time I have heard a disease blamed for a cat being overweight is in association with diabetes.
 I have heard it said that diabetes makes cats fat.
 That is not true.
 Fat cats are more likely to get diabetes which will then make them lose weight if not treated quickly, but diabetes does not make them fat.